ameyarj/chima_ads/README.md

    # Add your background music file to:
    cd ../video-templates/public/
    # Place your background-music.mp3 file here
+   # one music is available in github as demo.
    ```

 ## 🚀 Running the App